Harrogate Bus Company: The36 / 36 Electric

 The 36 is one of the group's flagship services, running between Leeds and Harrogate via Harewood up to every ten minutes, and extending to Ripon via Ripley every 30 minutes.

-Services are operated by a fleet of high-specification Wright Gemini 3 bodied Volvo B5TL and Alexander Dennis E400EV double-deck vehicles, dedicatedly branded for the route in a two-tone black and red livery.
+Services are operated by a fleet of high-specification Alexander Dennis E400EV double-deck vehicles, dedicatedly branded for the route in a two-tone black and red livery.
 Features include free WiFi, USB charging, coach-style seating with a 2+1 arrangement upstairs, an on-board library and audio-visual next stop information.

 Fleet and operations

 Depots

 The former West Yorkshire Road Car Company depot at Grove Park in Harrogate was sold for redevelopment in the early 1990s.
 Following which Harrogate & District Travel operated from two depots; minibuses being based at Camwal Road in Starbeck and conventional buses at Manse Lane in Knaresborough.

 Both depots soon became too small to accommodate an increasing fleet and the former Vibroplant depot on Prospect Road in Starbeck was purchased.
 The whole fleet was then operated from a single site, with the exception of one vehicle that remained out-stationed at Upper Nidderdale High School in Pateley Bridge.

 As of June 2024, the company continues to operate from the single depot on Prospect Road in Starbeck.